-Put PC, Mac, or tablet computer security before speed — every time!
+- Put PC, Mac, or tablet computer security before speed — every time!

-  - Avoid going to "bad neighborhoods" on the web.
+- Avoid going to "bad neighbourhoods" on the web.
 Why: you're increasing the risk of possible problems and depending on which websites you visit, they may be out to get you in ways that are highly deceptive.

 - No-one will care as much as you do about your own online security: accept that you are the main driver of your online condition.

 - Understand that your website host is like a partner.
 First and foremost, use a web host that you can trust and whom continuously explores ways to stay ahead and keep getting better; one who actively monitors what is happening on your web hosting.
 A good web host can watch your back, while you focus on your web business.
 If your site uses the wonderful Joomla web content management system, check out SiteGround Hosting.
 If you receive any warning messages from your web host, act fast and follow instructions.

 - Consider trying out the steps above.
-Download the latest version of Bitdefender Antivirus for Mac or Avira AntiVirus Personal - free for personal use, or download an evaluation version.
-Set the security detection settings to maximum.
+Download the latest version of Bitdefender Antivirus for Mac or Avira AntiVirus Personal — free for personal use, or download an evaluation version.
+Set the security detection settings at maximum.
 Then compare your current favorite antivirus solution against Avira AntiVir Personal.

 - If you discover that Avira AntiVir Personal detects objects or threats installed on your PC that may be suspect, that none of your other antivirus programs have detected to-date, then you know that Avira AntiVir Personal is doing some good work on your behalf.
 Also, even though your existing protection software may not have detected what Avira AntiVir may have discovered, that may be as a result of your existing protection software not being configured to its highest settings.